ARGANS/smos-tools/README.md

 - `--plot-diff FILE FILE`, `-d FILE FILE` : Evaluate the and plot the difference between two `UDP` `DBL` files.
 - `--field-name NAME`, `-f NAME` : Field name to plot.
 Default is `Soil_Moisture`.
 - `--plot-orbit FILE`, `-o FILE` : Plot the Soil Moisture orbit from `UDP` file.
+- `--vmin VALUE`, `-m VALUE` : Plots all values greater than VALUE.
+If smaller, saturate.
+- `--vmax VALUE`, `-M VALUE` : Plots all values smaller than VALUE.
+If higher, saturate.
+- `--x-axis NAME`, `-x NAME` : Varible againt which the fieldname is plotted.
+NAME is of: {'Latitude', 'Grid_Point_ID'}.

 Example usage: